 Fitzroy Island is a tropical island just a short 45-minute fast cat ride from Cairns Marlin Marina.
 It has a friendly laid-back vibe which is why it’s a favourite getaway destination even for the locals.

 The island has a variety of types of resort accommodation, but if getting back to nature is more your thing, then there is a campground located right next to the beach.
 Imagine getting out of your tent in the morning, grabbing your mask and snorkel and having instant access to the World Heritage Listed Great Barrier Reef straight from the beach!

-The island has a whole range of activities to keep you busy during the day, including kayaking tours, scuba dive trips, glass bottom boat tours, walking trails, the Turtle Rehabilitation Centre, stand up paddle boarding and the giant ocean trampoline.
+The island has a whole range of activities to keep you busy during the day, including kayaking tours, glass bottom boat tours, walking trails, the Turtle Rehabilitation Centre, stand up paddle boarding and the giant ocean trampoline.